Connecting TrueNAS Core to Cloudflare Zero Trust

 daemon and/usr/local/etc/rc.d/cloudflared

-rc script. - Copy them out to some persistent location, for example, a dedicated dataset on your main pool, e.g.
+rc script.
+Copy them to some persistent location, for example, a dedicated dataset on your main pool, e.g./mnt/pool1/cloudflared/...

 .
 We will symlink them into the correct positions later. - At this point we no longer need the temp jail.
 Log out, stop, and destroy it: